MicrosoftDocs/azure-media-services/media-services/latest/drm-offline-fairplay-for-ios-concept.md

     - The FPS Server SDK, which contains the Key Security Module (KSM), client samples, a specification, and a set of test vectors.
     - The FPS Deployment Pack, which contains the D function specification, along with instructions about how to generate the FPS Certificate, customer-specific private key, and Application Secret Key.
 Apple issues the FPS Deployment Pack only to licensed content providers.
-    - Note that the .der/.cer certificate files you receive as part of the generation of the FPS certificate contain a public key and can be made available to the client.
+    - The .der/.cer certificate files you receive as part of the generation of the FPS certificate contain a public key and can be made available to the client.
 The private key (.pfx) should be secured in Azure Key Vault or another secure location.
 * Clone https://github.com/Azure-Samples/media-services-v3-dotnet-tutorials.git.

-    You will need to modify the code in [Encrypt with DRM using .NET](https://github.com/Azure-Samples/media-services-v3-dotnet-tutorials/tree/main/AMSV3Tutorials/EncryptWithDRM) to add FairPlay configurations.
+    You'll need to modify the code in [Encrypt with DRM using .NET](https://github.com/Azure-Samples/media-services-v3-dotnet-tutorials/tree/main/AMSV3Tutorials/EncryptWithDRM) to add FairPlay configurations.

 ## [.NET](#tab/net/)